NatureScot's InformedDECISION™

 Help

-Please use the helpdesk within InformedDECISION™ (the “get in touch” button that floats at the bottom right), or if more appropriate, email [email protected]
+Please use the helpdesk within InformedDECISION (the green button that floats at the bottom right).

 In line with our National Interest Guidance, NatureScot have designed InformedDECISION™ to help applicants understand whether or not they are required to consult us.